eth0net/AlternateFertility/README.md

 - Reflectite: Carriers of this gene cannot be impregnated, but can only impregnate those who could normally impregnate others.
 - Solicite: Carriers of this gene cannot impregnate others, but can only be impregnated by those who could normally be impregnated.

+## Compatibility

+- XML Extensions: adds a settings menu to toggle genes in pawn generation.

 ## Existing Saves

-DISREGARD THIS FOR ALPHA VERSION

-This mod should be safe to add or remove from saves.
+This mod should be safe to add to saves.

 ## Attributions

 - Mod title image generated at [Text Studio](https://www.textstudio.com/)
 - Gene icons and mod icon from [Flaticon](https://www.flaticon.com/packs/gender-identity-36)
+- XML Extensions settings from Tyrant on Steam.

 ## Bugs and Requests